What Is Porcelain? The Complete Guide to "White Gold" (2026)

 Why is porcelain called "china"?

-The term "china" comes from the country of origin, China, where porcelain was first developed.
+The term "china" comes from the country of origin, China, where porcelain was first developed during the Tang Dynasty (618-907 AD).
 In many languages, porcelain and China share the same word.
+Europeans were so impressed by Chinese porcelain imports that the material itself became synonymous with its country of origin—similar to how "champagne" refers to both the region and the product.

 Can porcelain be recycled?

-Porcelain cannot be recycled through standard programs due to its fired ceramic nature.
-However, broken pieces can be repurposed for drainage or artistic projects.
+Porcelain cannot be recycled through standard municipal recycling programs due to its fired ceramic nature and extremely high melting point (above 1,200°C).
+However, broken porcelain pieces can be repurposed creatively:

 What is the difference between porcelain and ceramic?